 Join Clive and Wrench in their 3D platforming adventure to thwart the evil Dr Daucus, save the world from an army of mutants and eat more than their fair share of carrot cake!
-Featuring time traveling, plenty of collectables, enemies, mini-games and good old fashioned platforming.
-The 90's called; they want their game back!
+Featuring time travelling, plenty of collectables, enemies, mini-games and tight controlling platforming.

 Clive has a new face, fully rigged for facial animation and lip syncing, something that has been long over due.
 So yes, the project is still alive and kicking.
 A Lot of what has changed has been under the hood, but the fun's just starting!